niemasd/TreeSwift/README.md

 # TreeSwift
-TreeSwift is a Python library for parsing, manipulating, and iterating over (rooted) tree structures.
+TreeSwift is a pure Python library for parsing, manipulating, and iterating over (rooted) tree structures.
 TreeSwift places an emphasis on speed.

+We strongly recommend that you consider our new package, [CompactTree](https://github.com/niemasd/CompactTree) (a header-only C++ library that has a Python package wrapper with similar functionality as TreeSwift), though we will continue maintaining TreeSwift in parallel with CompactTree.

 ## Installation
 TreeSwift can be installed using `pip`: